 Since the SSP launched in 2015, we have seen strong improvement from sites as they learn from audit findings, strengthen their internal management systems and capabilities, and resolve non-compliances.
 High-level results of this improvement over time are presented below, based on sites that have completed both initial and follow-up audits.

-We will continue to evolve and enhance our programs in line with our sustainable sourcing goals.
+As we pursue our PepsiCo Positive ambition, we will continue to evolve and enhance our programs in line with our sustainable sourcing goals.
 Key areas of focus for 2021 include:

 - Expanding the scope of our program to support engagement with our business-critical and potentially high-risk areas within our supply chains through continued engagement in multi-stakeholder initiatives and collaborative efforts;